-The Home Missionary Organization.-The missionary organization of the church embraces the entire church membership.
-Its purpose is to provide and assign to each member a definite line of home missionary service as sponsored by the Home Missionary Department.
-Its activities are directed by the Home Missionary Council of the church.
+The Department of Lay Activities.-This missionary organization embraces the entire church membership.
+Its purpose is to provide and assign to each member a definite line of missionary service.
+It is directed by the Lay Activities Council.

-Home Missionary Council.-The Home Missionary Council shall consist of the following: home missionary leader (chairman), an elder, church missionary secretary, treasurer, Dorcas-Welfare leader, Dorcas-Welfare secretary, men's organization leader, director of the health and welfare center, medical secretary, and press secretary.
+Lay Activities Council.-This council shall consist of the following: The lay activities leader (chairman), the pastor, an elder, lay activities secretary, treasurer, Dorcas-Welfare Society leader, Dorcas-Welfare Society secretary, men's organization leader, director of the health and welfare center, and medical secretary.

-The duties of this council shall consist of the following:
+The duties of this council shall be the following:

-- 1. To arrange for the home missionary meetings of the church, to study its field of missionary activity in order to counsel with the church board concerning the home missionary program of the church, and to enlist every church member in some definite line of service. - 2.
-To direct the laymen in the following of specific areas of missionary service and to lead them into the campaigns sponsored by the Home Missionary Department: - Literature distribution and circulation of missionary periodicals. - b.
+l.
+To arrange for the missionary meetings of the church, to study its field of missionary activity, to counsel with the church board concerning the missionary program of the church, and to enlist every church member in some definite line of service.

+2. To direct the laymen in the following of specific areas of missionary service and to lead them into the campaigns sponsored by the Lay Activities Department:

+- a.
+Literature distribution and circulation of missionary periodicals. - b.
 Bible course enrollments. - c.
-Health and Welfare service (medical missionary work). - d.
+Health and welfare service (medical missionary work). - d.
 Bible evangelism, including Bible evangelism crusades (Bible studies, cottage meetings, community Bible schools, lay preaching, street or plaza meetings). - e.
 Ingathering. - 3.
-To train members in missionary techniques by: - Conducting classes in how to give Bible studies and classes in other areas of home missionary work. - Giving practical demonstrations in how to do this work. - Leading the members in active missionary service. - 4.
-To encourage reporting through the missionary secretary and band leaders. - 5.
-To supervise the welfare activities of the church and serve in collaboration with the church board as the governing committee of the church's welfare center.
+To train members in missionary techniques by: - a.
+Conducting classes in how to give Bible studies and classes in other areas of missionary work. - b Giving practical demonstrations in how to do this work. - c.
+Leading the members in active missionary service.

+4. To encourage reporting through the lay activities secretary and band leaders.

+5. To supervise the welfare activities of the church and serve in collaboration with the church board as the governing committee of the church's welfare center.

-- 6. To cooperate with the conference home missionary secretary in carrying out the plans of the conference. - 7.
-To disburse the home missionary funds of the church received through home missionary offerings. - 8.
-To plan for and conduct the weekly and monthly missionary services as called for in the church calendar.
+6. To cooperate with the lay activities department of the local field in carrying out its program.

+7. To disburse the local church missionary funds.

+8. To plan for and conduct the weekly and monthly missionary meetings as called for in the church calendar.

-Home Missionary Leader.-At the time of the annual election of church officers a home missionary leader should be chosen.
-In view of the importance of his position it may be advisable for an elder to fill this office.
-This office should be considered as one carrying heavy responsibilities, since the home missionary leader must play an important part in training and leading the church into active home missionary service.
+Lay Activities Leader.-At the time of the annual election of church officers a lay activities leader should be chosen.
+This person should be considered as one carrying heavy responsibilities, since he must play an important part in training and leading the church into active missionary service.
+He is chairman of the Lay Activities Council, which meets each month to plan the Sabbath missionary meetings, lay evangelism, health and welfare work, literature and visitation program, and the Ingathering crusade.

-Missionary Secretary.-The church missionary secretary is elected by the church and holds an important office, and when closely cooperating with the home missionary leader, is able to render valuable service in the development of the missionary work of the church.
-The duties involved in this office may be briefly outlined as follows:
+Lay Activities Secretary.-The lay activities secretary elected by the church serves as the representative of the Book and Bible House for all departments of the church.
+When cooperating closely with the lay activities leader, the secretary is able to render valuable service in the conduct and development of the missionary work of the church.
+The duties involved in this important office may be briefly outlined as follows: